What is a GIS specialist?

 What are the best skills to learn to be a GIS specialist?

-A strong GIS specialist should have basic programming knowledge and strong knowledge of GIS software programs.
+A strong GIS specialist should have basic programming knowledge and extensive knowledge of GIS software programs.
 Good attention to detail and strong analytical skills are essential as well.
 The desire to continue to learn will also benefit you because technology is constantly changing and evolving, and you’ll want the drive to keep up.

 What is GIS?